What your HOA can and can't do under Nebraska law — with exact statute citations.

 Neb.
 Rev. Stat. §76-825 through §76-894; §76-801 through §76-823 (condos only)Nebraska Revised Statutes Chapter 76 covers real property and includes some provisions touching on subdivision covenants and their enforcement.
 While not a comprehensive HOA act, Chapter 76 may be relevant to how covenants in your subdivision are interpreted and enforced.

 Neb.
-Rev. Stat.
-Ch.
-76 [specific subdivision covenant sections — LOW CONFIDENCE; cite chapter broadly]These activities are protected by Nebraska state law.
+Rev. Stat. §66-901 et seq.
+(Nebraska Solar Energy and Wind Energy Law — easement framework only)These activities are protected by Nebraska state law.
 Any HOA rule or fine that prohibits these things is unenforceable.

 This is the required process under Nebraska law.
 If your HOA skipped any step, the fine may be procedurally defective.
 Steps marked ⚠️ are the ones HOAs most commonly skip.